j0zzz/JoeQuake/docs/_includes/subfeatures/demo-ui.md

 - Clicking outside of the demo UI (when the map menu is closed) will pause or resume demo playback.
 - Leave the mouse still and the UI will disappear after a short wait.
+The timeout can be changed with `cl_demouitimeout` and the hiding animation sped up with `cl_demouihidespeed`.
 - Bind keys to the commands `demoskip` and `demoseek` to enable keyboard shortcut navigation.
 For example, bind `demoskip +1` to skip to the next map, or `demoseek -5` to seek backwards 5 seconds.